© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Old Church of St Helen, Rudgeway is a scheduled monument protected by Historic England under reference 1007011.
 View the official record →

-Old Church of St Helen, Rudgeway is a medieval parish church in Gloucestershire, the remains of which demonstrate the settlement patterns and religious provision of the rural medieval Cotswolds.
+Old Church of St Helen, Rudgeway is a medieval parish church located in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007011.

 Old Church of St Helen, Rudgeway is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007011.